Principe92/compilers/README.md

 # Introduction

-Git repo for all exercises of my compiler class
+This repo contains all the codes I wrote while taking the compilers class at SLU in Spring 2022